 The defendant is charged with robbing two banks.
 The government hired a fingerprints expert witness to assist in their case.
 The defendant filed a motion to exclude this testimony.
 The court denied the motion to exclude.

 Plaintiff sued defendants when a Gynecare TVT Device, implanted into the defendant allegedly caused significant injury.
 The plaintiffs hired a urology expert witness to provide testimony.
 The defendants filed a motion to exclude, which the court partially allowed.

-Plaintiff sued defendant after she was injured after falling off a personal watercraft.
-Plaintiff hired a labels & warnings expert witness to assist in her case and defendant filed a motion to exclude.
+Plaintiff sued insurance company defendant for denying a long term disability claim.
+The plaintiff hired a psychology expert witness to assist in his case.
+The defendant filed a motion to exclude this expert testimony.
 The court granted the motion.

 Plaintiff sued defendants for moving to a competitive business and taking customers.
 Both parties hired experts to help in their cases and both parties filed motions to exclude.
 The court granted in part and denied in part both motion.

 Plaintiff sued defendant for not securing a loan with the HUD.
 Plaintiff hired three experts to provide testimony.
 Defendant filed motions to exclude for all three experts.
 The court granted one motion and denied two.

 Plaintiff filed suit against defendants after he was injured installing a tire.
 Both parties hired expert witnesses to assist in their cases and, subsequently, all three were the subjects of motions to exclude.
 The court denied all of these motions.

 Plaintiff filed suit after a car in which he was a passenger rolled over, causing injury.
 Plaintiff hired an automotive engineering expert witness to provide testimony, and the defendants filed a motion to exclude.
 The court partially denied and partially granted the motion.